rao-samarth/timetable_generator/README.md

 2. In a virtual environment, run `pip install -r requirements.txt`
 3. Run `uv run main.py`
 4. Open the application at http://localhost:8080

+Note: You can create your own courses.json based on a different semester's course offerings and timetable.